Report a concern

 PLEASE BE AWARE THAT:

-• The Center employs a Resource & Process Advisor to answer questions for Claimants and Respondents, as well as third parties and witnesses.
-This advisor can also connect you with resources and support services online and in your local community.
-Reach the Resource & Process Advisor at [email protected] or 720-531-9024.
+- The Center employs Process Navigators to answer questions for Claimants and Respondents, as well as third parties and witnesses.
+A navigator can also connect you with resources and support services online and in your local community.
+Reach a Process Navigator at [email protected]g or 720-531-9024.